 Only your income and that of your ex figure into the calculation.
-That said, it’s rare, but in some situations, the court may consider the overall financial situation in a household, and that may also include income from a new spouse or partner.
+That said, it’s rare, but in some situations, the court may consider the overall financial situation in a household.
+That can include income from a new spouse or partner.

 In Oregon, you can request a hearing to present evidence to rebut a proposed amount.
 This goes both ways.
 Either parent can use this opportunity to argue that the number should be higher or lower.

 Most often these changes represent the loss of a job, but there are other cases.
 A new baby is one example, as is a substantial shift in the amount of time your child spends with you.
 In cases like this, the court may alter the payment amount.

-When Does Oregon Child Support End?
+When Does Child Support End?

-Professional, vocational, and technical training designed to increase employment prospects also fall under this umbrella, as do GED programs.
-Additionally, if a child has special needs and requires lasting parental care, the court may also order payments to continue.
+Professional, vocational, and technical training designed to increase employment prospects also fall under this umbrella.
+As do GED programs.
+Additionally, if a child has special needs and requires lasting parental care, the court may also order payments to continue indefinitely.

-Oregon child support, as well as elsewhere, is complicated, layered, and depends on many factors.
-These are just a few of the questions bound to pop up as you go through the process.
+Child support in Oregon, as well as elsewhere, is complicated, layered, and depends on many factors.
+These are just a few of the common questions that pop up as you go through the process.